hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HAPI servers must categorize the response status using at least the following three status codes: 1200 - OK, 1400 - Bad Request, and 1500 - Internal Server Error.
-These are intentional analogous to the similar HTTP codes 200 - OK, 400 - Bad Request, and 500 - Internal Server Error.
+These are intentionally analogous to the similar HTTP codes 200 - OK, 400 - Bad Request, and 500 - Internal Server Error.
 Note that HAPI code numbers are 1000 higher than the HTTP codes to avoid collisions.
 For these three simple status categorizations, the HTTP code can be derived from the HAPI code by just